Another Word For MANY

 diverse

-Adjective : Consisting of many different elements; various.
+Adjective : Consisting of different elements; various.

-Adjective : Capable of various forms; multiform.
+Adjective : Capable of or having various forms in different situations or at different times; multiform.

 varied